 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with muscle atrophy.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with muscle atrophy.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body.

 How it Works

 Where the beams converge, pulsed focused ultrasound generates non-thermal stimulation of angiogenesis on satellite cells.
 In the preclinical research setting of decreased muscle use, this treatment yielded diminished muscle atrophy compared to controls.
 While this result is encouraging, more work is needed before this technique can move toward clinical application.

 The primary options for treatment of muscle atrophy are dependent on the perceived cause and can include invasive surgery.